House Minority Leader Nancy Pelosi said of the Affordable Care Act, in 2010: "We have to pass the bill so that you can find out what is in it."

 “So, that’s why I was saying we have to pass a bill so we can see so that we can show you what it is and what it isn’t,” Pelosi continued.
 “It is none of these things.
 It’s not going to be any of these things.”

 Most importantly, the contents of the Affordable Care Act had been publicly available and publicly debated for months, when Pelosi made her remarks in March 2010.
-The bill, in its original form, was introduced into the House of Representatives in October 2009, and in the Senate the following month.
+The bill, in its original form, was passed by the House of Representatives in October 2009, and in the Senate that December.
 Although the bill was unusually long (the act runs to 906 pages in the legislative record, with many more pages of regulations) its contents had been subjected to intensive debate and scrutiny in both houses of Congress.

 That’s fundamentally different to the secrecy surrounding the Republican-sponsored American Health Care Act when Pelosi tweeted on 20 June 2017 that “Americans deserve to know what’s in the [Republican healthcare] bill.”
 At that time, the architects of the legislation had not published any of its contents.
 (A draft of the bill was published on 22 June 2017, two days after Pelosi’s tweet).